 The goal of this project is to complete a detailed analysis applying principles of aggregation, integration, scale and distribution to achieve optimal SWM system performance at the greatest cost efficiency within the East Holland River subwatershed, Lake Simcoe.

-1. Provide audience with understanding of the multitude of challenges associated with effectively managing stormwater infrastructure.
-These challenges relate to the cost of aging infrastructure, under serviced infrastructure, continued urbanization and climate change.
+1. Provide the audience with an understanding of the multitude of challenges associated with effectively managing stormwater infrastructure.
+These challenges relate to the cost of aging infrastructure, under-serviced infrastructure, continued urbanization and climate change.

-2. Given the multiple challenges to effectively manage stormwater, business as usual is not the solution a paradigm shift is needed.
-This paradigm shift should be based on implementing a watershed scale, cost optimized solution to achieve greatest environmental outcomes.
-The solution needs to assess concept of equitable responsibility whereby financial benefits of managing on watershed boundaries rather than municipal boundaries is assessed.
+2. Given the multiple challenges to effectively manage stormwater, business as usual is not the solution: a paradigm shift is needed.
+This paradigm shift should be based on implementing a watershed-scale, cost-optimized solution to achieve the best possible environmental outcomes.
+The solution needs to assess the concept of equitable responsibility, whereby the financial benefit of managing on watershed boundaries rather than municipal boundaries is assessed.

 ABOUT THE PRESENTERS

-Ben Longstaff is the General Manager of Integrated Watershed Management with the Lake Simcoe Region Conservation Authority (LSRCA).
-In this role Ben provides leadership, support and strategic direction to the Authority’s watershed planning, climate change, source water protection, urban restoration and environmental monitoring programs.
+Ben Longstaff is the general manager of Integrated Watershed Management with Lake Simcoe Region Conservation Authority (LSRCA).
+In this role, Ben provides leadership, support and strategic direction to the Authority’s watershed planning, climate change, source water protection, urban restoration and environmental monitoring programs.

 Prior to joining LSRCA, Ben spent five years with the University of Maryland, where he worked in partnership with the National Oceanic and Atmospheric Administrative (NOAA).

-Rachel Prudhomme is the Director of Engineering for the Town of Newmarket.
-Prior to this, she spent 24 years as President of a firm specializing in innovative research, completing projects in Ontario, Quebec, South America and Europe.
-She spent time in academia as Lecturer and then as Dean.
+Rachel Prudhomme is the director of engineering for the Town of Newmarket.
+Prior to this, she spent 24 years as president of a firm specializing in innovative research, completing projects in Ontario, Quebec, South America and Europe.
+She has also spent time in academia as both a lecturer and a dean.

-She has served on many Provincial Advisory Councils, the Premier’s Research Excellence Awards Board, the Northern Centre for Advanced Technology, ORTECH International, Science North and numerous other boards.
+She has served on many provincial advisory councils, as well as the Premier’s Research Excellence Awards Board, the Northern Centre for Advanced Technology, ORTECH International, Science North and numerous other boards.